Learn how to transfer an image to canvas with Mod Podge. I did this with a few of my favorite prints – you can do it with your favorites too!

 Instructions

-- Scan a book or photos and print out the images.
-If inkjet, spray with clear acrylic sealer or hairspray on both sides.
+- Print out the images of your choice and trim them to fit the canvases.
+If inkjet, spray with clear acrylic sealer or hairspray on both sides and let dry before trimming.

 - Paint the canvases with the colors of your choice and let dry.